EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 cd ~/VTBootCamp
 ```

 Some instructions below will ask you to create and modify files.
-You can either use a terminal based editor (vim, nano, etc) within the Ubuntu 18.04 terminal, or you can use a gui based editor within Windows.
+You can either use a terminal based editor (vim, nano, etc) within the Ubuntu 18.04 terminal, or you can use a GUI based editor within Windows.
 All the files can be found at `C:\VTBootCamp`.
 You may edit them there, and then resume the tutorial in the Ubuntu 18.04 terminal.

 ## MacOS and Ubuntu 18.04 ##